Crypt (C): Traditional DES-based scheme

 This is technically not encryption since the data (all bits zero) is not being kept secret; it's widely known to all in advance.
-However, one of the properties of DES is that it's very resistant to key recovery even in the face of known plaintext situations.
+However, one of the properties of DES is that it was designed to be resistant to key recovery even in the face of known plaintext situations.
 It is theoretically possible that two different passwords could result in exactly the same hash.
 Thus the password is never "decrypted": it is merely used to compute a result, and the matching results are presumed to be proof that the passwords were "the same."

 The advantages of this method have been that the hashtext can be stored and copied among Unix systems without exposing the corresponding plaintext password to the system administrators or other users.
 This portability has worked for over 30 years across many generations of computing architecture, and across many versions of Unix from many vendors.

 Weaknesses of the traditional scheme

 The traditional DES-based crypt algorithm was originally chosen because DES was resistant to key recovery even in the face of "known plaintext" attacks, and because it was computationally expensive.
 On the earliest Unix machines it took over a full second to compute a password hash.
 This also made it reasonably resistant to dictionary attacks in that era.
 At that time password hashes were commonly stored in an account file (/etc/passwd) which was readable to anyone on the system.
 (This account file was also used to map user ID numbers into names, and user names into full names, etc.).

 In the three decades since that time, computers have become vastly more powerful.
 Moore's Law has generally held true, so the computer speed and capacity available for a given financial investment has doubled over 20 times since Unix was first written.
 This has long since left the DES-based algorithm vulnerable to dictionary attacks, and Unix and Unix-like systems such as Linux have used "shadow" files for a long time, migrating just the password hash values out of the account file (/etc/passwd) and into a file (conventionally named /etc/shadow) which can only be read by privileged processes.